-The office of the Indiana State Archaeologist has a number of fun and informative educational materials online.
+The Division of Historic Preservation and Archaeology (DHPA) has a number of fun and informative educational materials online.
 The DHPA archaeologists give presentations, provide training and stewardship courses, and much more.
 They also coordinate Indiana Archaeology Month (see above).
 During Archaeology Month, there are many opportunities to visit digs, hear lectures, and learn about and participate in archaeology.
 The office is the lead archaeological agency for Indiana.
-For more information, call (317) 232-1646, or visit its Web site at: http://www.state.in.us/dnr/historic/2809.htm.
+For more information, call (317) 232-1646, or go to http://www.in.gov/dnr/historic/.

 Indiana State Museum's Education Department offers educational aids and programs for school-age children.
 Teachers can borrow an educational trunk on Ice Age animals, which includes hands-on items, books, posters, and a reference manual.
 The museum also offers summer camps in archaeology and paleontology.
 You can also check out the museum’s comprehensive list of Indiana State Historic Sites.
 Visit http://www.indianamuseum.org/ or call (317) 232-1637 for more information.